Reference Entry

 - custom aggregation endpoints

-For small datasets, prototypes, internal tools, and static demos, that can be overkill.
+For datasets that still fit comfortably in browser memory, prototypes, internal tools, and static demos, that can be overkill.

 A good document shape for analytics